Your Teaching Challenge:

 I taught environmental philosophy at York University.
 I founded, and was the principal of AVRO Academy a private high school in Toronto that focussed on individualized and environmental education.
 In my time at AVRO I brought our program to Dhaaka Bangladesh, and Tangier Morroco.
 For almost 20 years I ran an annual arts festival called Spiritfest.
 I have taught leadership courses at colleges, as well as privately over the past 30 years.

-I started my exploration of environmental education through doing my Master's in Environmental Philosophy at York University in 1990.
+I started my exploration of education while doing my Master's in Environmental Philosophy at York University in 1990.
 I was lucky enough to have great instructors, as well as being asked to teach a first and second year course as a professor.
-As I began my teaching career at the university I worked with a team of critical pedagogy mentors who helped me hone my teaching skills.
+As I began my teaching career at the university I worked with a team of critical pedagogy mentors who helped me hone my facilitation and teaching skills.

 I also came to realize that its not what you teach-but how you teach it that is crucial.
 While I was teaching environmental philosophy, which you would expect to connect students to the natural world, it too could have been taught from an intellectual perspective.